 No matter what the type of industry and service you offer, you can be ISO certified.
 The chart below shows the number of ISO certifications in 2021 by industry.

-Here is the list of nine ISO 27001 startup-friendly approaches:
+Here is the list of nine steps to get ISO 27001 certified as a startup :

 Build your team

-Before starting an extensive project, it is crucial to figure out who takes care of what.
-ISO 27001 comprises a lengthy list of granular requirements, so it is a good practice to assign accountability for each task.
+Before starting an extensive project, figuring out who takes care of what is crucial.
+ISO 27001 comprises a lengthy list of granular requirements, so assigning accountability for each task is a good practice.
 Ideally, these roles would include:

 Information security steering committee – Security decisions can be quite challenging for organizations with no existing structure for infosec management.
 Nevertheless, it is important to chalk out strategies with stakeholders and top decision makers from each department.